 - Please note that delay may be caused by absence of relevant parties as a result of illness, training or booked leave.
 Your file may be inaccessible for examination for a period owing to independent auditing.

 - At this stage, if you are still not satisfied you can write to us again.
 We will then arrange to review our decision.
 This will happen in one of the following ways.

-Ms Nestor will review her own decision within 10 days.
+Mr Dickson will review his own decision within 10 days.

 We will arrange for someone in the firm who has not been involved in your complaint to review it.
 They will do this within 14 days.